juftin/lunchable/README.md

 **lunchable** is a Python Client for the [Lunch Money Developer API](https://lunchmoney.dev).
-It's built on top of [pydantic](https://github.com/samuelcolvin/pydantic), it offers an *intuitive* API, a *simple* CLI, complete coverage of all endpoints, *plugins* to other external services, and extensive test coverage.
+It's built on top of [pydantic](https://github.com/samuelcolvin/pydantic), it offers an *intuitive* API, a *simple* CLI, complete coverage of all endpoints, and *plugins* to other external services.

 ### Installation